csamuel/jenkins-notifo-plugin/README.markdown

 1. git clone git@github.com:csamuel/hudson-notifo-plugin.git
 2. cd hudson-notifo-plugin
 3. mvn package
 4. Upload target/notifo.hpi to your Hudson server.
-You will need to restart hudson for it to take effect.
+You will need to restart Jenkins for it to take effect.

 ### TODO: